gramineproject/gramine/Documentation/building.rst

 FSGSBASE patchset was merged in Linux kernel version 5.9.
 For older kernels it is available as `separate patches
 <https://github.com/oscarlab/graphene-sgx-driver/tree/master/fsgsbase_patches>`__.
+(Note that Gramine was prevously called *Graphene* and was hosted under a different organization, hence the name of the linked repository.)

 The following instructions to patch and compile a Linux kernel with FSGSBASE support below are written around Ubuntu 18.04 LTS (Bionic Beaver) with a Linux